foundation-model-stack/fms-hf-tuning/docs/advanced-data-handlers.md

 Args:
  - `element`: the HF Dataset element.
  - `tokenizer`: Tokenizer to be used for tokenization.
- - `column_names`: Name of all the columns in the dataset.
+ - `column_names`: List of all the columns in the dataset.
  - `input_field_name`: Name of the input (instruction) field in dataset
  - `output_field_name`: Name of the output field in dataset
  - `add_eos_token`: should add tokenizer.eos_token to text or not, defaults to True